 “The Enneagram of Personality Types” is a modern synthesis of a number of ancient wisdom traditions.
-This tool emerged in the United States in the 1970s by way of Oscar Ichazo (1931-2020) a Bolivian-born priest and Claudio Naranjo (1932-2019) a Chilean-born psychiatrist.
+This tool came to the United States in the 1970s by way of Oscar Ichazo (1931-2020) a Bolivian-born priest and Claudio Naranjo (1932-2019) a Chilean-born psychiatrist.
 Naranjo trained American scholars like psychologists Beatrice Chestnut, Don Riso and Russ Hudson among others.
 Many psychologists and spiritual teachers and even human resources departments have used Enneagram coaching to stoke authenticity, expose core motivations and strengths, and ultimately resolve interpersonal conflicts.

-Learning about Enneagram from books and workshops has not been enough for me, I’ve gained so much more by working with well-respected teachers like Russ Hudson, Tom Condon and Richard Rohr but my very favorite teacher is Dr. Beatrice Chestnut.
-Through years of study and working with groups, and individuals, I’ve come to prefer this powerful system for creative clarity.
+Learning about Enneagram from books and workshops has not been enough for me, I’ve gained so much more by working with well-respected teachers like Russ Hudson, Tom Condon, and Richard Rohr but my very favorite teacher is Dr. Beatrice Chestnut.
+Through years of study, teaching, and working with clients, I’ve come to prefer this powerful system for creative clarity.

 The Enneagram (pronounced “any-uh-gram”) figure is a circle inscribed by nine points.
-In Greek, ennea means “nine” and gramma means “point”.
+In Greek, ennea means “nine” and gramma means “message”.
 Each of the nine points portrays a distinctive personality style that has its own way of viewing, construing, and responding to people and events.
 Each style has both adaptive or resourceful and non-adaptive or non-resourceful cognitive, emotional, and behavioral strategies for self-maintenance and enhancement, for interpersonal relating, and for problem-solving.

 Enneagram methods for clarity describe nine personality styles that people most favor when dealing with what challenges them.

 Using Enneagram as a diagnostic tool enables us to look at our “lenses” instead of just looking through them.
-The Enneagram works like a psychological/spiritual lens check that helps us sort out the encouraging and discouraging voices in our head.
+The Enneagram works like a psychological/spiritual lens check that helps us sort out the encouraging and discouraging voices in our heads.

 It helps us grasp our inner motivations and drives unique to our personality style.
 Strategies for change can be used from there.